akash-network/docs/providers/provider.md

 ### Kubernetes Cluster Setup

 The setup of a Kubernetes cluster is the responsibility of whoever sets up a provider on the Akash network.
-This section of this document provides best practices and ecommendations for setting up a Kubernetes cluster.
+This section of this document provides best practices and recommendations for setting up a Kubernetes cluster.
 This document is not a comprehensive guide to operating a Kubernetes cluster.

 The general set of actions which must be carried out to setup a Kubernetes cluster for a provider is